adm1n123/FoodOn_LOVE_model/README.md

 similarity of entity with all sibling is taken and also similarity with class label is taken then score = alpha * sibling + (1-alpha) * class label

-Noun word is given 15% more weightage than non-noun words in class/instance label.
+Noun words is given 15% more weightage than non-noun words in class/instance label.

 TODO:
 wiki corpus has only 4349 sentences to train collect more (try firing failed queries again)

-get_seeded_skeleton() this method is generatig skeleton graph and some entities are taken as seed and some are kept as candidate entites(which has to be populated/mapped to class). there are some entites which are in more than one class but in this method only unique entites are taken i.e. author is assuming a entity belongs to one class only(in paper) improvement could be store the count of classes entity belongs to and then during population assign this entity to top k classes(by matching).
+get_seeded_skeleton() this method is generating skeleton graph and some entities are taken as seed and some are kept as candidate entities(which has to be populated/mapped to class). there are some entities which are in more than one class but in this method only unique entities are taken i.e. author is assuming an entity belongs to one class only(in paper) [ improvement could be store the count of classes entity belongs to and then during population assign this entity to top k classes(by matching).
+This is not improvement because you don't know when you are adding new entity in ontology that is why method is called automated, or for every entity map it to one or more classes i.e. don't use information from ontology that an entity belongs to more than one classes. first analyse entities belonging to more than one class and assign if similarity with top 2 classes are same]

-If an entity is belonging to more than one class then it might be ambiguous so assigning it to more than one class migh inccur more loss.
+If an entity is belonging to more than one class then it might be ambiguous so assigning it to more than one class might inccur more loss.
-Try if entity belongs to more than one class ignore that or keep those entities in seed(labeled) and populate entity belonging to one class.

 change similarity_method=random